 Plan Your Route Carefully

 Choose routes that aren’t too challenging.
 You don’t want to risk an injury on your way to work, and you also shouldn’t be using your run commutes as serious training runs.
-Opt for a straightforward route.
+Go for a straightforward route.

 Make Sure Your Phone Is Charged